robweber/ha-betabrite-sign/README.md

 ## Install

 The install procedure assumes you have a working version of the Rasperry Pi OS already installed on an Rpi or Rpi Zero.
+If you notice that the time is incorrect use `raspi-config` to set the correct localization information.

 1. Install OS dependencies
 ```